Common Lisp data structures

 Array

 Arrays are multidimensional data structures that hold elements accessible by indices.
 They offer efficient storage and access for structured data.
+Arrays are faster than lists for random access, but slower for operations that involve adding or removing elements.

 ;; Declaration